samjaninf/OFN-User-Guide---Master/products.md

 **Price:** Enter the price for the value noted above.

 > Note, this is the base price charged by the producer.
 Mark-ups and fees are added in Enterprise Fees, Shipping Fees and Payment Methods.
+In Australia, if you select that this product carries tax, the price you put here will _include _GST.
+If you select that this product is GST free, the price you enter will be the GST free price.

 **On hand:** State how much/many of this product you have available and ready for sale.